-Microevolution processes in Baikal are detected in symbiotic microbiomes of Baikal sponges by the methods of fractal theory.
+Microevolution processes are detected in symbiotic microbiomes of Baikal sponges by the methods of fractal theory

 In recent years, a large scale ecological crisis has been observed in the Lake Baikal ecosystem.
 It is clearly shown by several signs, including the mass disease of sponges in the coastal zone.